braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_user_identify.md

 /users/identify
 {% endapimethod %}

-> Use this endpoint to identify an unidentified (alias-only) user by external ID or email address.
+> Use this endpoint to identify an unidentified (alias-only or email-only) user using the provided external ID.

 {% alert important %}
 Starting August 7, 2023, this endpoint will merge data for all calls.
 This means [`merge_behavior`](#merge) will be set to `merge` for all calls.